DoctorWkt/pdp7-unix/README.md

 ## Running pdp7-unix

 You will need [simh](http://simh.trailing-edge.com/) 4.0 to run pdp7-unix.
 You can get the source code [here](https://github.com/simh/simh).

+pdp7-unix requires Perl5 to build.

 To compile it:

 `make pdp7`